kyverno/website/content/en/docs/security/_index.md

 ## Threat Model

-The Kubernetes SIG Security team has defined an [Admission Control Threat Model](https://docs.google.com/document/d/1tQTZ6wrD2udbUGL7xhc3SRxqyTvS8FQUlL59KHYHcY8/edit#heading=h.bx94h7ux7k41).
+The [Kubernetes SIG Security](https://github.com/kubernetes/community/tree/master/sig-security) team has defined an [Admission Control Threat Model](https://docs.google.com/document/d/1tQTZ6wrD2udbUGL7xhc3SRxqyTvS8FQUlL59KHYHcY8/edit#heading=h.bx94h7ux7k41).
 It is highly recommended to understand the identified threats and available mitigations.

 The following sections discuss related best practices for Kyverno:

 ### Pod security

-The following pod security best practices are followed for all Kyverno containers:
+The following Pod security best practices are followed for all Kyverno containers:
 * `runAsNonRoot` is set to `true`
 * `privileged` is set to `false`
 * `allowPrivilegeEscalation` is set to `false`